endmon/Teaching-HEIGVD-RES-2018-Labo-03/README.md

 * Prank : this class represents the spam e-mail we will send, as well as who it will be sent to.
 * Group, Message, Person : these classes are here to help us manage the data and the implementation.
 * PrankGenerator : picks the messages and the victims randomly in order to make up the prank.
-* ConfigManager : reads the files config.properties, messages.utf8, and victims.utf8 and gives us access to the data.
+* ConfigManager : reads the files config.properties, messages, and victimes and gives us access to the data.
 * SmtpClient : used to connect a mockmock server and send the prank.

-We stock the project on a docker container to help with the implementation of the project on other computers, and the mockmock server .jar can be found in the docker !
+We stock the project on a docker container to help with the implementation of the project on other computers, and the mockmock.jar server can be found in the docker !

 ## PrankGenerator Configuration

 In order to use it, we have to modify a couple files :

-* messages.utf8. we will write all the different messages that you want to use in your prank, as follows :
+* messages. we will write all the different messages that you want to use in your prank, as follows :

   1) put "Subject:MySubject" in the e-mail, or just "Subject:" if you don't want a subject.
   2) write your message.
   3) at the end of your message, write a line with just "" in it.
      (the empty lines are not considered by the e-mail.)

-* victims.utf8. we will write all the adresses to prank, which will be split in the number of groups you want in the file config.properties, so you wanna have the number of adresses at least equal to the number of groups.
+* victimes. we will write all the adresses to prank, which will be split in the number of groups you want in the file config.properties, so you wanna have the number of adresses at least equal to the number of groups.

 (you have to write one e-mail per line for this prank.)